All's affair in love and show business.

 That’s the backstory.
 This cover of Inside Detective published this month in 1957 uses a model to reenact Trudy Jo’s subsequent escape from prison.
 As center fielder of the prison softball team, she quickly realized the seven-foot outfield fence would be easy to scale.
 She soon did exactly that, made her way to Chicago, but realized she had no way to survive except through prostitution.
 Though new to the practice, she took to it like a duck to water and procured customers, mostly men in town for conventions, via the aid of local cab drivers, as well as what would grow into a collection of seven bellhops at a few of the city’s best hotels.

-When asked how her time on the lam went, Trudy Jo, who you see at right during one of her many court appearances, replied, “I like wine and caviar and horses.
+When asked how her time on the lam went, Trudy Jo, who you see above right during one of her many court appearances, replied, “I like wine and caviar and horses.
 In fact, I like anything that’s a gamble.
 I’ve been in all the best hotels and in the finest nightclubs.
 I've had the time of my life.”
 Her one regret?
 The prison permanently revoked her softball privileges.

 First time we’ve seen it, but hopefully not the last.